atbcb/ICTTestingBaseline/docs/15Headings.md

 * If the test for SC 2.4.6 fails, then the content is not conformant to SC 2.4.6

 #### Tests for SC 1.3.1 and 4.1.1
-Execute the ‘Headings’ favelet to reveal the headings markup.

 ##### Tests for SC 1.3.1:
-1. Review the markup inserted on the page.
-   1. Check that each element marked as a programmatic heading is a visual heading.
+1. Check that each element marked as a programmatic heading (via HTML (H1 to H6), aria role="heading") is a visual heading for the content.
+Content that is not a visual heading should not have heading markup.
-   1. For each visual heading, check that each heading is determined programmatically AND that heading levels are logical and in sequential order.
+1. Check that each visual heading is identified programmatically as a heading AND that heading levels are logical for the content.
       1. The most important heading should have the level of 1, and the least important heading should have a level of 6.
       1. Headings with an equal or higher level start a new section; headings with a lower level start new subsections that are part of the higher leveled section.
       1. Either of these techniques is acceptable for each heading: